Chocolate Peanut Butter Cupcakes

 They will be so dark and chocolatey!

-Let the cupcakes cool, then make the peanut butter buttercream by whipping together butter, confectioner’s sugar, peanut butter, and a little vanilla:
+Let the cupcakes cool, then make the peanut butter buttercream by whipping together butter, confectioner’s sugar, peanut butter, and a little vanilla extract:

-Everything is so soft and tender, and the peanut butter buttercream is OH so smooth:
+Look at the interior texture of the cupcakes.
+Everything is so soft and tender, and the buttercream is OH so smooth:

 Chocolate Peanut Butter Cupcakes